Biodiversity and Landscape Management

 The Green Flag judges described the University’s Peel Park and Frederick Road campuses as an impressive, diverse collection of sites with excellent facilities and features that complement each other well, including David Lewis Playing Fields and a selection of high-quality public art.

-We raised our Green Flag outside of The Old Fire Station at our 2019 Sustainability Awards.
+We raised our first Green Flag outside of The Old Fire Station at our 2019 Sustainability Awards.
+We have maintained the Award every year since.

 Green Campus Group

-We have established a Green Campus Group, which is open to staff, students and the local community.
-The purpose of the group is to share information and engage with the University community about the current and potential use of outside spaces on campus, including how they will and could be developed and enhanced.
-You can find out more in the Terms of Reference and join our Office 365 Teams group.
+Green Campus Group was established to share information and engage with the University community about the current and potential use of outside spaces on campus, including how they will and could be developed and enhanced.
+The group is open to all staff, students and the local community.
+You can find out more in the Green Campus Group Terms of Reference, and join the Green Campus Group Teams site.

 In previous Green Campus Group meetings, we have asked for suggestions for improvements and asked participants to pick their top three suggestions, so that we can initially focus on taking these ideas forward.

-- Community allotment – We have been successful in achieving funding from the Salford Advantage Fund to set up a community growing space.
+- Community Growing Space – We have been successful in achieving funding from the Salford Advantage Fund to set up a community growing space.
 We held a focus group about the project and used the ideas raised to identify a suitable location and develop a design for the space, that is accessible and reuses materials.
-Work has started on the space but is currently on hold due to COVID-19.
+The space has now been launched and it's ready for all students, staff and local community members to use to rest, socialise, study, or work.

-A tree trail was developed for the University campus in 2011 by student Oliver Bishop and presented in his dissertation.
-The trail is now out of date due to changes to the campus, but we are working with Peel Park to create a new trail that incorporates the main campus, Peel Park, David Lewis Playing Fields and Crescent Meadows.
+The Tree Trail was first developed for the University campus in 2011 by student Oliver Bishop and presented in his dissertation.
+The original trail has been updated and developed into what is now known as the Salford Tree Trail.
+It incorporates 25 trees and takes users around the main campus, Peel Park, David Lewis Playing Fields and Crescent Meadows.

 Biodiversity on campus